TALKING with KIDS ABOUT RACIAL INJUSTICE

 Practical Tips for Parents

-Painful events in Minnesota during the past year have put race, racism and white privilege front and center for many families – for good reason.
+Painful events in Minnesota have put race, racism and white privilege front and center for many families – for good reason.
 These topics can be hard to address, especially with young children.
-In this important discussion, a panel of experts discuss ways parents can confidently talk to kids about race and racial inequities and provide insight into how to raise children who are motivated to actively work against systemic racism.
+In this one hour discussion, a panel of experts discuss ways parents can confidently talk to kids about race and racial inequities and provide insight into how to raise children who are motivated to actively work against systemic racism.

 To keep these important conversations going, we’ve put together some tips for raising empathetic, race-conscious children, as well as a list of recommended resources for talking with kids about race and racism.